MEONMedical/Log4Qt/Readme.md

     qmake "DEFINES+=LOG4QT_STATIC" or uncommend LOG4QT_STATIC in the build.pri file
     Don't forget to define LOG4QT_STATIC also in your project.

-    Logging to a database via databaseappender can be enabled with qmake "QT += sql"
+    Logging to a database via databaseappender can be enabled with qmake "CONFIG += build_with_db_logging" Logging to a telnet via telnetappender can be enabled with qmake "CONFIG += build_with_telnet_logging" QML logging support can be enabled with qmake "CONFIG += build_with_qml_logging"

 ### include in your project
 Can also be used by adding the log4qt source directly to your Qt project file by adding the following line: